A joint international initiative to support quality education

 Were teachers and students ready?

-The OECD has compiled a series of country notes bringing together evidence from various OECD education surveys to examine countries’ responses to the COVID-19 crisis, to inform and guide future policy responses to the crisis.
+The OECD has compiled a series of country notes bringing together evidence from various OECD education surveys to examine countries’ readiness and responses to COVID-19, to inform and guide future policy responses to the crisis.

 Education continuity stories

 Learning from international education responses to the crisis